 Ratio

-We like to brew our coffee at 1:18.
+We like to brew our coffee at 1:18+.
 That’s 1 gram of coffee for every 18 grams of water you brew with.
-For example, we brew with 17g of coffee & brew with 306g of water.
+For example, we brew with 16g of coffee & pour over a total of 288g of water.
+You can always use more coffee with this ratio, works great for larger batches as well as 15g. pour overs.
+You can of course find the concentration you like by playing with ratios and grind-size to correlate.

 The Grind

 Medium-fine grind.
 Something like sand.
 The length of time for your brew will be a good indicator of the right grind setting.
-If your brew time is less than 3 minutes, try tightening up the grind to slow your brew time.
-A 4-5+ minute brew time is great.
+If your brew time is less than 2 minutes, try tightening up the grind to slow your brew time.
+Anything 2+ minute brew time is great.
+Depending on the filter type, play with the grind size for optimal taste.

 Hand Brew Iced Coffee: